 Check out the color, opacity, and viscosity (wine legs).
 You don’t really need to spend more than 5 seconds on this step.
 A lot of clues about a wine are buried in its appearance, but unless you’re tasting blind, most of the answers that those clues provide will be found on the bottle (i.e. vintage, alcohol %, grape variety).

 When you first start smelling wine, think big to small.
 Are there fruits?
 Think of broad categories first, i.e. citrus, orchard, or tropical fruits in whites or, when tasting reds, red fruits, blue fruits, or black fruits.
 Getting too specific or looking for one particular note can lead to frustration.
 Broadly, you can divide the nose of a wine into three primary categories:

 - Primary Aromas are grape-derivative and include fruit-driven, herbal, and floral notes.

 - Secondary Aromas come from winemaking practices.
 The most common aromas are yeast-derivative and are most easy to spot in white wines: cheese rind, nut husk (almond, peanut), or stale beer.

 - Tertiary Aromas come from aging, usually in bottle, or possibly in oak.
 These aromas are mostly savory: roasted nuts, baking spice, vanilla, autumn leaves, old tobacco, cured leather, or mushroom.

 Taste is how we use our tongues to observe the wine, but also, once you swallow the wine, the aromas may change because you’re receiving them retro-nasally.

 - Taste: Our tongues can detect salty, sour, sweet, or bitter.
-All wines are going to have some sour, because grapes all inherently have some acid, but this varies with climate and grape type.
+All wines are going to have some sour, because grapes all inherently have some acid.
+This varies with climate and grape type.
 Some varieties are known for their bitterness (i.e. Pinot Grigio), and it manifests as a sort of light, pleasant tonic-water-type flavor.
 Some white table wines have a small portion of their grape sugars retained, and this adds natural sweetness.
 You can’t ever smell sweetness though, since only your tongue can detect it.
 Lastly, very few wines have a salty quality, but in some rare instances salty reds and whites exist.